We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 On one end of the diamond clarity scale is flawless, where inclusions aren’t visible with 10x magnification.
-On the other end is I3, which indicates it has significant imperfections.
+On the other end is I3, which means there are significant blemishes.

 The main difference between SI1 and VS1 diamonds is SI1 diamonds have inclusions that are more impactful on its overall quality.
-The imperfections in VS1 diamonds often aren’t noticeable without magnification, so it appears flawless to the naked eye.
+The imperfections in diamonds graded VS1 often aren’t noticeable without magnification, so it appears flawless to the naked eye.
+VS1 results in a higher price.

-But let’s compare SI1 versus VS1 diamonds, including an overview of each grade, their differences and similarities, and how to know which clarity grade is right for you.
+So let’s compare SI1 versus VS1 diamonds, including an overview of each grade, their differences, and how to know which clarity grade is right for you.

 An SI1 (slightly included) diamond has inclusions visible with a standard jeweler’s loupe at 10x magnification.
 Sometimes they’re also apparent without magnification.